redemptive/telepath-api/README.md

 Teams can have a name and contain many users.

 `/api/teams` GET:
-- Get all current teams
+- Get all of the current teams

 `/api/teams` POST admin only:
 - Add a new team with optional description